ASK THE SIPA TRUSTEE

 SUBMIT A QUESTION

-In December 2012, Richard C. Breeden was retained to serve as Special Master on behalf of the U.S. Department of Justice.
-For any information regarding the Special Master and forfeitures to the Department of Justice in the Madoff Ponzi scheme criminal cases, please visit www.madoffvictimfund.com or contact:
+For further information regarding the Madoff Victim Fund, Special Master Richard C. Breeden, and forfeitures to the U.S. Department of Justice in the Madoff Ponzi scheme criminal cases, please contact:

 Wendy.Olsen@usdoj.gov

-There are two primary reasons why significant funds are not available for distribution at this time: required reserves and ongoing appeals.
+The primary reason why significant funds are not available for distribution at this time is required reserves.

 Required Customer Fund Reserves for Deemed Determined Claims

-First, while the number of allowed claims is – to date – 2,503 and the dollar amount of allowed claims to date is approximately $11.08 billion, both the number of allowed claims and the dollar amount will increase.
-There remain 169 claims have been "deemed determined" by the SIPA Trustee; however, the final status of each claim remains contingent on the outcome of its respective litigation.
-If a “deemed determined” claim becomes allowed, it would become eligible for all pro rata distributions to date, currently totaling 42.879 percent of the amount of the allowed claim.
-For this potential scenario, the SIPA Trustee has, to date, reserved approximately $2.78 billion.
-The ultimate amount of additional allowed claims depends on the outcome of the litigation, and could add approximately $6.5 billion to the total amount of allowed claims.
+First, while the number of allowed claims is – to date – 2,656 and the dollar amount of allowed claims to date is approximately $19.556 billion, both the number of allowed claims and the dollar amount will increase.
+There remain 10 claims which have been "deemed determined" by the SIPA Trustee; however, the final status of each claim remains contingent on the outcome of its respective litigation.
+If a “deemed determined” claim becomes allowed, it would become eligible for all pro rata distributions to date, currently totaling up to 71.136 percent of the amount of the allowed claim.
+For this potential scenario, the SIPA Trustee has, to date, reserved approximately $748.1 million.

 Other Customer Fund Required Reserves

-As of May 17, 2013, approximately $10.363 million must be reserved in the Customer Fund for certain deferred payments, unallocated funds and other matters related to the liquidation.
+As of February 23, 2024, approximately $345.6 thousand must be reserved in the Customer Fund for certain deferred payments, unallocated funds and other matters related to the liquidation.

-Amount Unavailable to the Customer Fund Due to Required Reserves and Appeals
+Amount Unavailable to the Customer Fund Due to Required Settlement Reserves

-Portions of recoveries and settlement agreements have not yet been collected, due to appeals, the timing of payments of certain settlement monies and other issues.
-Therefore, these funds cannot be either allocated to the Customer Fund or distributed to BLMIS customers with allowed claims until these issues are resolved.
-Required reserves include the $220 million settlement with the Norman F. Levy family, which is still subject to appeal and, as a result, these funds remain in reserve.
-Also, approximately $222.8 million relating to settlement reserves and other matters must be held in reserve.
+Portions of recoveries related to certain settlement agreements are non-liquid and therefore must be held in reserve.
+These funds cannot be either allocated to the Customer Fund or distributed to BLMIS customers with allowed claims until these assets are liquidated.
+As of February 23, 2024, approximately $1.7 million relating to settlement reserves must be held in reserve.